malachiperrin/-Dude-Where-s-my-Code-/README.md

 ## Stay Connected?

-I'm not rocking a massive Twitter following, just starting fresh with a new account.
+[comment] : <> (I'm not rocking a massive Twitter following, just starting fresh with a new account.
 If you'd like to connect, feel free to follow me <a href="https://twitter.com/malachhhh_maybe" target="_blank">here</a>.
 I'll be sharing updates and, of course, some carefully planned tweets.
-See you there! 😄
+See you there! 😄)